KoljaB/Linguflex/README.md

 ## Media Playout 🎵
 `media_playout`
 - Function: Allows search and playback of music tracks and music playlists.
 In playlists, a song can be skipped forward and backward.
-- Note: Requires a [Google Cloud API key](https://console.cloud.google.com/) with access to the YouTube Data API v3 in config.txt or environment variable GOOGLE_API_KEY.
+- Note: Requires a [Google Cloud API key](https://console.cloud.google.com/) with access to the YouTube Data API v3 in config.txt (section media_playout, key api_key) or environment variable GOOGLE_API_KEY.

   **Examples:**
   - *"Play a playlist by Robbie Williams"*